 Original content only

 Content cannot be copied from somewhere else or copied from houseextensiondesigns.co.uk to another website.
-If we discover at a later date that the content was reproduced from some other website, we reserve the right to remove it without warning.
+If we discover at a later date that the content was reproduced from some other website, we reserve the right to remove it without warning or money back.